zestones/sfv-tool/README.md

 git clone git@github.com:zestones/sfv-tool.git
 ```

-You can see the how to use the program by executing this command:
+You can see how to use the program by executing this command:

 ```
 python3 sfv-generator.py -h